ganboing/EIC770x-Docs/board/bootchain/UART-Boot.md

 Thus, the stock stable bootchain (w/o secure boot) comes only with 3 parts:

 - Secondary Boot aka.
 "FIRMWARE": A tiny blob right after firmware to do basic initialization, such as PLL clock.
 - DDR Init aka.
-"DDR": Blob for initializing DDR memory. ~200KB.
+"DDR": Blob for initializing DDR memory.
+Ver.
+1.3 is the smallest blob with size ~270KB.
 - U-Boot/OpenSBI payload aka.
 "BOOTLOADER": The actual bootloader.

 These parts are packaged in a container image (bootchain) with ESWIN custom format that's similar to tar/cpio.